 Get personalized vitamins delivered to your door

-Our personalized nutrient packets include Vitamin B6 and up to 17 other vital vitamins and minerals - all dosed according to DNA results and a lifestyle assessment.
+Our personalized nutrient packets include Vitamin B6 and up to 17 other vital vitamins and minerals - all dosed according to DNA results and a lifestyle assessment to make sure you have optimal levels.
+If you read about standard recommendations in mg of vitamin b6, you should consider a personalized option that tailors formulas to your body instead of the one-size-fits-all solutions of most dietary supplements.
 To see what's included in your monthly subscription of Rootine vitamins and minerals, see the link below.

 6. Zhang, Chi et al. “Association between B vitamins supplementation and risk of cardiovascular outcomes: a cumulative meta-analysis of randomized controlled trials” PloS one vol. 9,9 e107060.
 19 Sep.
 2014.